 Now more than ever, we’ve seen the importance of occupational health and safety issues.
 That’s why these structures have continual development in mind to achieve occupational health and safety (OH&S) successes through top management techniques.
-Therefore, the ISO 45001 has been created and is viewed as a big accomplishment in health.
-The ISO 45001 is a completely new standard that will replace the OHSAS 18001 over three years.
-Organizations will have to up their standards so that they’ll stay compliant with the new, international standard, the ISO 45001.
+Therefore, ISO 45001 has been created and is viewed as a big accomplishment in health.
+It is a completely new standard that will replace the OHSAS 18001 over three years.
+Organizations will have to up their standards so that they’ll stay compliant with the new, international standard.

 KEY CHANGES TO OHSAS 18001

-The ISO high-level structure did so well that the ISO 45001 adopted the Annex SL to be closely formulated with other ISO like the ISO 14001.
-The key changes in ISO 45001include:
+The ISO high-level structure did so well that ISO 45001 adopted the Annex SL to be closely formulated with other ISO like the ISO 14001.
+The key changes in include:

 - Process-based structure

 - Is inclusive of interested parties’ views